rtomasa/Alpha-Player/README.md

 - [X] Added libretro API core option v2 support (removed v0)
 - [X] Added ability to display video title on start
 - [X] Added ability to display music title on start
-- [X] Added ability to display audio track title on change (L1)
+- [X] Added ability to display audio track title on change
+- [X] Added ability to display music or video title when pressing B
+- [X] Added ability to display current progress when pressing A
-- [X] Removed audio and subtitle track change when playing music (L1/R1)
+- [X] Removed audio and subtitle track change when playing music
+- [X] Changed audio track mapping button from L1 to Y
+- [X] Changed subtitle track mapping button from R1 to X
 - [X] Changed some option labels and categorized by Music and Video
 - [X] Changed Audio Visualizer Resolution (FFT Resolution) option values:
     * 320x240 for 4:3